Kong/docs.konghq.com/app/_hub/kong-inc/ai-proxy/how-to/_sdk-usage.md

               azure_api_version: "2024-10-01"
 ```

-You can now target Azure Model deployment names `west-europe-gpt-4o` with the following sample request:
+You can now target an Azure model deployment named `west-europe-gpt-4o` with the following sample request:

 ```sh
 cat <<EOF > request.json